entropy-flux/Tannic/README.md

 The only thing I ask in return is proper credit to the project and its contributors.
 Recognition helps the project grow and motivates continued development.

 By contributing, you agree that your contributions will also be licensed under Apache 2.0 and that proper attribution is appreciated.

-## License

-Tannic is licensed under the Apache License, Version 2.0.
-See the [LICENSE](LICENSE) file for details.